icegoat9/ssp8ee/DEVNOTES.md

 | cls(1)cls(1)cls(1) | AHB4YQASABE3H-8G20esu1w= | No! |
 | cls(1)cls(1)cls(1)cls(1)cls(1)cls(1)cls(1)cls(1)cls(1) | AHB4YQA2ABM3H-8G20esu-z-Pw== | No! |

 The example with clearly repeating code snippets encodes to something that decodes as binary data, again suggesting some compression routine has been run that looks for common multi-character substrings and replaces them with some token.
 You can also see why, as the code with many copies of cls(1) is barely larger than the smaller code.

-### Compression is Optional

-However, I've seen that if I feed uncompressed input into a b64 encoder, it's still decoded by the Edu Edition (just very inefficient in space usage), so the compression must be optional and indicated with a header.
-So  for my proof-of-concept spreadsheet IDE I'm going to ignore compression for now.
-It will be a fun experiment to come back and look into it some day, though.
+This is a good stopping point for now.

-### Further examination of compression
+### Further Investigation

 One more intriguing hint.
 If I b64 decode the earlier string `AHB4YQASABE3H-8G20esu1w=`, I get binary data but with the text string PXA near the beginning.
 I recall that PX8 and PX9 were sample lightweight compression libraries [published by Zep on the BBS](https://www.lexaloffle.com/bbs/?tid=34058), so I'll speculate that PXA is a next-gen version used to compress data for the @URL format and this is a header that tells the decoder built in to PICO8 Edu what compression is used?